A1Liu/a1liu/README.md

 - `installed-S` - Whether or not `S` has been run, where `S` is a script in the install folder.
 This includes Vim plugins.
 - `vim-light-mode` - Whether or not Vim is dark or light mode
+- `vim-plugins-enabled` - Whether or not plugins are installed
+- `vim-plugins-enabled` - Whether or not plugins are enabled

 ### Installation Scripts
 This repository includes multiple installation scripts for setting up a new computer,